keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

 ## Comparing dates

-In the box, Cocoa has another very verbose API to compare 2 dates together, and a perfect reason to once again use operator overloads:
+Cocoa also has very verbose APIs to compare 2 dates with each other, and this presents another perfect reason to once again use operator overloads:

       @infix func < (let left:NSDate, let right: NSDate) -> Bool {
         var result:NSComparisonResult = left.compare(right)